3 Days in Picton New Zealand

 The Palace Backpackers, Nelson

-The Palace Backpackers hostel was a maze of pathways and rooms spread around on the property.
-We had booked a private room for one night, $47.00.
+The Palace Backpackers hostel was a maze of pathways and rooms spread throughout the property.
+We had booked a private room for $47.00 for one night.

-The atmosphere was relaxed and we decided to catch up on laundry and worked on our laptops in the common area.
-Dinner was homecooked in the hostel kitchen.
-We could have stayed here longer and can certainly recommend the Palace Backpackers.
+The atmosphere was relaxed.
+We decided to catch up on laundry and work on our laptops in the common area.
+Dinner was home-cooked in the hostel kitchen.
+We could have stayed here longer, and we can certainly recommend the Palace Backpackers.

 An elderly man on his ATV with his sheep dog on the South Island in New Zealand